What Foods Cause Incontinence? Christmas Edition!

 The preservation techniques used in these types of meats can worsen urinary incontinence by causing inflammation to the bladder lining.
 The high salt content in them can also impact symptoms, as excess consumption of salt can cause the body to retain water and increase urine volume [1].

-The combination of these effects can mean a more frequent urge to urinate, as well as raise the chance of leaks - especially if you already experiencing urinary incontinence.
+The combination of these effects can mean a more frequent urge to urinate, as well as raise the chance of leaks - especially if you are already experiencing urinary incontinence.

 Try swapping the prosciutto on your charcuterie board for bladder-friendly, low-salt snacks, such as thinly shaved turkey breast, instead.